JerlsonSik/Solar-Racing/README.md

 # Solar-Racing
+I joined the solar racing team as a software developer to simulate the best solution for building a solar racing car.
+Our team has successfully won 2nd place in the Shell Eco-Marathon.

 ## About Solar Racing Project:
 This project is to simulate the power generated across each panel (with different angles) on the solar racing car to find out which cells grouping will be the best solution that could generate more power for the car.